Miss Suwanna of Siam: Controversy and disappearance

-When MacRae finished the film, he did give a copy to the Royal State Railway, per his agreement with Prince Kumbaengbejr.
-The railway agency had a public relations division that oversaw film production as a means to promote tourism in the kingdom (which is much the same way the modern-day Tourism Authority of Thailand operates in its promotional activities regarding film productions and the Bangkok International Film Festival).
+When MacRae finished the film, he did give a copy to the Royal State Railway, per his agreement with Prince of Kamphaengphet.
+The railway agency had a Public Relations Division that oversaw film production as a means to promote tourism in the kingdom (which is much the same as the modern-day Tourism Authority of Thailand operates in its promotional activities regarding film productions and the Bangkok International Film Festival).
 MacRae also turned over a copy to King Vajiravudh.
 It was shown in Bangkok for three days, but soon after it was lost.

 Film historians have searched, but the negatives of the film have not been found anywhere, nor is there evidence the film was even shown in the United States upon MacRae's return.

 One reason it may have been lost is due to a controversial scene in the film, in which MacRae filmed an execution of a prisoner, which led to criticism in the local media.

 "I would like to blame the local officer who did not save the honor of the country by forbidding them to do so.
 The execution will represent the barbarism of Siam," a columnist said in the newspaper, Sambhand Thai.

 The movie was subject to censorship, and it is believed that the execution scenes were cut.